Agent Docker image¶

 In case your faraday server is running behind an nginx reverse proxy with ssl

-enabled, you have to set the ssl
+enabled, you have to set the ssl value to True, and both ports to the same value.

 server: